Aish-u/More-unpopular/README.md

 Using TESS-CPM to understand local transients.
+Test